ayoub3bidi/3D/README.md

 ```shell
 pnpm run dev
 ```
-This will render the canvas in real time and store it inside the `dist` folder.
+This will render the canvas in real time to be seen on [localhost:1234](http://localhost:1234/) and store it inside the `dist` folder.

 ```shell
 pnpm run build